Service Changes due to ongoing State of Emergency in response to COVID-19:

 EFFECTIVE March 24, 2020:

 Beginning March 24, 2020, the Carter County Courthouse will be limiting in-person business to emergency business only.
 Citizens are being encouraged to utilize the mail, telephone, or on-line options for conducting their business whenever possible.
-These restrictions will remain in place until April 6, 2020.
-At that time, elected officials will evaluate the situation to determine if the restricted access needs to be extended.
+These restrictions will remain in place until further notice.
+Elected officials are frequently evaluating COVID-19 case numbers for the county along with other aspects of the pandemic as they look to a date to safely reopen the courthouse to the public.
 As part of the restricted access, entry to the courthouse will be limited to a single point of entry, which will be the handicap accessible double doors on the Main Street side of the courthouse.
 Courthouse security will speak with all visitors to the building to determine if they have emergency business before permitting them entry.

 On March 19, 2020, in response to the COVID-19 (Coronavirus) outbreak Tennessee Governor Bill Lee issued Executive Order 15.
 Under the terms of the order, all valid motor vehicle registrations set to expire between March 12, 2020, and May 18, 2020, are extended and will now expire on June 15, 2020, but shall return to their original renewal schedules in subsequent years.